fvwmorg/fvwm3/dev-docs/DEVELOPERS.md

 8. Push the tag out: `git push origin x.y.z` -- where `x.y.z` is the specific tag created in step 6.
 9. Set `ISRELEASED` to `"no"` in configure.ac and commit and push that out.
-10. Issue a PR (pull-request) against `master` and merge that in assuming all checks pass.
+10. Issue a PR (pull-request) against `main` and merge that in assuming all checks pass.
 If not, fix the problems, and repeat this step.
 11. Upload the `fvwm-x.y.z.tar.gz` tarball to Github against the tag just pushed.